vegaprotocol/documentation/docs/node-operators/how-to/upgrade-network.md

 You should perform these steps only if you are NOT running Visor.
 If you use Visor, it will perform these steps for you automatically.

-**Important:** Smooth execution of the Protocol Upgrade is critical to the Vega Network, and any downtime or disruption must be minimised.
+**Important:** Smooth execution of the protocol upgrade is critical to the Vega Network, and any downtime or disruption must be minimised.

 The below steps cover two use cases: for those running a core node only (marked `a`) and those running a core and data node (marked `b`).